Program Contact: Timothy Ferrarotti 203-582-7782

 The following items are “miscellaneous” components of the Quinnipiac University Physician Assistant Program.
 Please note that these items have been budgeted for as part of the estimated budget for the program, which is submitted to the federal government.
 It is from this estimated budget that federal student loans are determined.
 The program would like to remind students of these miscellaneous costs and fees since they are not listed as a specific line item, but included with other items in your proposed QU PA program budget.

-The Quinnipiac PA Program requires all its students to join the Connecticut Academy of Physician Assistants and the American Academy of Physician Assistants.
+The Quinnipiac PA program requires all its students to join the Connecticut Academy of Physician Assistants and the American Academy of Physician Assistants.
 The work of both organizations has made the PA profession what it is today and both continue to advocate for improvements in PA practice and patient care.
 The cost of both memberships has been factored into student budgets and financial aid packages.

-All students must provide proof of immunizations and complete required screenings and health assessments upon admission into the program and at various time throughout the program.
+All students must provide proof of immunizations and complete required screenings and health assessments upon admission into the program and at various times throughout the program.
 Costs: variable (the student should check with their insurance carrier).

 Students must have health insurance throughout their time at the program and must show proof of healthcare coverage.
 Health/medical insurance is offered through the university’s insurance agent; students may enroll or opt out of this coverage.
 Details are sent to students upon acceptance into the program.